7 minutes

 .
 To find that using Velociraptor, we can use the artefacts called Windows.Detection.BinaryRename

-, which will search for executable and compare the binary metadata up against a predefined list (That you can add and remove from):
+, which will search for executables and compare the binary metadata against a predefined list (which you can add to or remove from):

 Results: